Bugfix update for AmigaOS Workbench 3.1 (40.43) from Hyperion Entertainment:

 AmigaOS update: Further details to AmigaOS 3.1.4 from amiga-news.de, March 29, 2018:

-- The update will include a new version of "DiskDoktor" which "examine the contents of the volume, looking for defects and copy the contents of the directory tree to a different volume".
+- The update will include a new version of "DiskDoktor" which "examine the contents of the volume, looking for defects and copying the contents of the directory tree to a different volume."
 Large volumes and long file names are supported.
-The new version of DiskDoktor only requires 1 Megabyte dealing with a 1 Gigabyte partition, and 8 Megabytes for a 8 Gigabyte partition.
+The new version of DiskDoktor only requires one megabyte dealing with a one gigabyte partition, and eight megabytes for an eight gigabyte partition.

 - A replacement for the CD filesystem CDFS: A backport of the CD file system of of AmigaOS 4 (currently without supporting mixed-mode CDs, UDF, HFS and HFS-plus) which supports the new mount options "NoNSD", "DirectSCSI" and "SuperFloppy".
 Besides, "Mask", "Maxtransfer" and "BufMemType" are honoured.

 - "CrossDOS now also supports long file names, FAT32, FAT24 and FAT16."
 CrossDOS as well as the new CDFS now are multithreaded, that means they do not freeze the Workbench any longer while working.

 - Obviously the Workbench developed by Olaf Barthel from AmigaOS 3.5+ is used—or at least part of it: Thomas Richter mentioned that replacements for the prefs programs of Workbench and ASL have to be used since Reaction was removed.